 ― C.G.
 Jung.

-To sift out what is genuine from what is marketing is a task, working in this field myself I have to constantly question my motive and that is difficult.
+To sift out what is genuine from what is marketing, is a task, to constantly question motives is difficult.
 We have to make a decision to work towards a place in ourselves where we no longer wish to kill ourselves prematurely, denying our soul a life, while working just to have a security that is never attainable.

 This does not mean we nourish our soul at all cost and cost to others, what is right must be correct in the sense of moral duty to those who depend on us, so rather than being trapped with moral obligation, our sense of duty and using this as an excuse to deny our soul, we need to learn to make an act of trust in ourselves to negotiate our soul need with our need to survive.
 We must begin this in the most simple of ways and persevere.
 We can build up small things in order to do something great for ourselves.